sparkflows/sparkflows-docs/docs/installation/user-groups/user-group-roles-permissions.rst

 User/Group/Role/Permission
 ==========================

-Fire Insights supports users, groups, roles, and permissions.
+Sparkflows supports users, groups, roles, and permissions.
 A user can belong to multiple groups and have multiple roles.
 Each role can have multiple permissions associated with it.

 Users
 -----

-Fire Insights supports multiple users.
+Sparkflows supports multiple users.

 * Each user can belong to multiple groups and have multiple roles.
 * A user can be a designated as a superuser.